chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

 * Create there a folder for the newdatabase:
    * put there the relevant files (csv, tcsv, xlsx, zip, ...)
-   * create a `make_rdata.R` script in this folder and run it to generate a RData file containing the database.
+   * create a `make_rds.R` script in this folder and run it to generate a `rds` file containing the database.
    * run:

          cd /var/www.data/bases
          make

-    * make sure the links has been created in `rdata` and run:
+    * make sure the links has been created in `rds` and run:
     `
          sudo systemctl restart shiny-server.service